backand/docs/docs/apidocs/nosql_query_language.md

 # Algorithm to Generate SQL from JSON Queries

-The algorithm transforms a JSON to SQL by top-down transformation.
+The algorithm transforms from JSON to SQL using a top-down transformation.

 ## Usage